sherbret/Noise2VST/README.md

 ## News

-- Accepted at ICCV'25 :fire:
+- :fire: Accepted at ICCV'25

+- :fire: The Napari plugin is out.
+Thanks to Ibrahima Alain Gueye (intern ENSAI)!

 ## Requirements